DavidAwad/structures/README.md

-###This is a small repo of code examples in a bunch of different languages simply to practice new ways to do things in multiple languages.
+###This is a small repo of code examples in a bunch of different languages simply to practice doing things in multiple languages.
+There are examples of simple multithreading in C to implementing data structures in Python.

-####added Ruby! my First time ever using it.
-I like it a lot though!

-####added some simple multithreaded C programs as well.
-Well commented and very easy to understand